microsoft/TypeScript-Handbook/pages/Modules.md

 In TypeScript, we can use the pattern shown below to implement this and other advanced loading scenarios to directly invoke the module loaders without losing type safety.

 The compiler detects whether each module is used in the emitted JavaScript.
-If a module identifier is only ever used in type annotations and never as an expression, then no `require` call is emitted for that module.
+If a module identifier is only ever used as part of a type annotations and never as an expression, then no `require` call is emitted for that module.
-This culling of unused references is a good performance optimization, and also allows for optional loading of those modules.
+This elision of unused references is a good performance optimization, and also allows for optional loading of those modules.

 The core idea of the pattern is that the `import id = require("...")` statement gives us access to the types exposed by the module.
 The module loader is invoked (through `require`) dynamically, as shown in the `if` blocks below.
-This leverages the reference-culling optimization so that the module is only loaded when needed.
+This leverages the reference-elision optimization so that the module is only loaded when needed.
 For this pattern to work, it's important that the symbol defined via an `import` is only used in type positions (i.e. never in a position that would be emitted into the JavaScript).

 To maintain type safety, we can use the `typeof` keyword.